maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 # Analyzing Protests Through Tweets

 In our modern society, protests are a way to collectively unite our voices to create change.
 However, some protests can negatively impact communities (looting, riots) or just be a nuisance (blocking traffic).
 Other times, people focus on the protesters' actions, rather than the message they're trying to spread (for example, the climate activists who threw soup at a famous painting).
-I wanted to find out how we can effectively share our voices through protests and gain support.
+I wanted to find out how we can effectively share our voices through protests and gain support without disrupting the cause.

 This project is meant to explore public sentiment toward protests by analyzing tweets.